Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

-\parhead{Stack Modeling} To verify certain policies, it is necessary to model the stack memory contents since compiled code sometimes stores a value into a stack memory cell and later loads it back to a register.
-Compared with modeling an arbitrary memory cell (e.g., on the heap), which will significantly complicate \vc validation, modeling stack memory is much simpler: in most x86 code, 1) stack pointers are usually adjusted through constant addition/subtraction ($\tt rsp = rsp \pm \bnf{num}$), and 2) stack is usually accessed via ${\tt rsp}$ or ${\tt rbp}$ registers and constant offsets (e.g., $\tt mov ~ \%rax, [ \%rsp \pm 8]$).
-Whenever the criteria above are met in the analyzed function, the BV models each memory cell on the stack (e.g., $[{\tt rsp + 8}]$) as a variable and applies standard SSA transformation on them when their contents are modified.
+To verify certain policies, it is necessary to model the stack memory contents since compiled code sometimes stores a value into a stack memory cell and later loads it back to a register.
+Compared to modeling arbitrary memory (e.g., on the heap), which significantly complicates \vc validation, modeling stack memory is much simpler: in most x86 code, 1) stack pointers are usually adjusted through constant addition/subtraction ($\tt rsp = rsp \pm \bnf{num}$), and 2) stack is usually accessed via ${\tt rsp}$/${\tt rbp}$ with constant offsets (e.g., $\tt mov ~ rax, [ rsp + 8]$).
+Whenever these criteria are met in the analyzed function, the BV models each memory cell on the stack (e.g., $[{\tt rsp + 8}]$) as a variable and applies standard SSA transformation when its content is modified.